insightsengineering/scda.2021/README.md

 # Note

 The data in this package is an accumulation over time of datasets that were needed for documentation and unit testing code.
-We do not attempt to provide reproducibilty of the data.
-The git repo has the folder `data_raw` which might have the scripts to create some of the data.
+We do not attempt to provide reproducibility of the data.
+The git repository has the folder `data_raw` which might have the scripts to create some of the data.